Britain is at COVID-19 tipping point, health minister says

 LONDON (Reuters) - Britain is at a tipping point on COVID-19, health minister Matt Hancock said on Sunday, warning that a second national lockdown could be imposed if people don’t follow government rules designed to stop the spread of the virus.

-COVID-19 cases have risen sharply in recent weeks, with 3,899 reported on Sunday.
+COVID-19 cases have risen sharply in recent weeks, with 3,899 reported on Sunday, and London’s mayor demanded swift action to prevent its spread in the capital.

-Prime Minister Boris Johnson has called it a second wave and stricter lockdown measures have been introduced in areas across the country - with London possibly next in line.
+Prime Minister Boris Johnson has called it a second wave and stricter lockdown measures have been introduced in areas across the country, with more expected.

 “The nation faces a tipping point and we have a choice,” Hancock told Sky News.
 “The choice is either that everybody follows the rules ... or we will have to take more measures.”